mikeysoar/employee-tracker/README.md

 ## getting started

-With the files downloaded a person can access start this program from the root directory.
+With the files downloaded a person can access this program from the root directory.
 Type npm start and the CLI will populate.
+When finished making selections arrow to the exit option and press enter.

 ## Screenshots